• Skip to primary navigation

 Slow cooker lamb breast pin image.

-This slow cooker lamb breast flavoured with rosemary is just perfect for your next Sunday roast, served with all the usual trimmings.
+This slow cooker lamb breast flavoured with rosemary is perfect for your next Sunday roast.

 Slow cooker breast of lamb with Yorkshire puddings, potatoes and stuffing.

 Lamb breast benefits from long slow cooking due to its high fat content, but when done right, there isn't a nicer tasting cut.
-Delicious with seasonal vegetables and redcurrant jelly (or mint sauce of course, if that's your thing!).
+Delicious with seasonal vegetables and redcurrant jelly (or mint sauce).

 👩🍳 Looking for another slow cooker roast recipe?
 Try my moist slow cooker roast beef, or slow cooker turkey crown!